 “We continue to experience an increased demand for fiber fortification and calorie and carbohydrate reduction in the retail and food service space,” said Igor Playner, Ingredion’s vice president of innovation and strategy, North America.
 “By formulating with VERSAFIBE 2470 and 1490 dietary fibers, food developers now have the ability to meet the demand for higher-fiber products with ingredients that are practically invisible to consumers in terms of texture, flavor and color.”

-Ingredion Incorporated already has a robust portfolio of fibers for health and nutrition, including HI-MAIZE® resistant starch, a clean label alternative for blood sugar management and energy balance, NUTRAFLORA® prebiotic soluble fiber for digestive support and NUTRIOSE® soluble fiber for satiety and weight management benefits.
+Ingredion Incorporated already has a robust portfolio of fibers for health and nutrition, including HI-MAIZE® resistant starch, a clean label alternative for blood sugar management and energy balance and NUTRAFLORA® prebiotic soluble fiber for digestive support.

 “VERSAFIBE™ dietary fiber is a synergistic companion to our product lineup,” notes Playner.
 “It has many functional attributes such as low cost-in-use fiber fortification, is easy to use, highly tolerant and provides a great eating experience in higher-fiber bakery products, snacks and pasta.
 That’s a winning combination,” he concludes.